 2015

-Lauren J. Frazee, Graduate Program in Ecology and Evolution, Rutgers University.
-“The diversification and homogenization of Plantago major populations in the New York City area.”
+Lauren J. Frazee, Rutgers University.
+“The diversification and homogenization of Plantago major populations in the New York City area”

 2014

-Marlyse C. Duguid, Yale School of Forestry and Environmental Studies & The New York Botanical Garden.
-“Patterns and drivers of understory plant diversity and composition in northeastern forests.”
+Marlyse C. Duguid, Yale University & The New York Botanical Garden.
+“Patterns and drivers of understory plant diversity and composition in northeastern forests“

 2013